NGC 6051: Characteristics

 NGC 6051 is a Type cD galaxy.
 It is much more luminous compared to other galaxies in AWM 4, with a low surface brightness profile, but does not have a stellar envelope.

 The nucleus in NGC 6051 is considered active and it is a radio galaxy.
 It is classified as a Fanaroff-Riley class hybrid transition of Type I and Type II.
 Hosting a wide-angle tailed powerful radio source, NGC 6051 contains two reflection-symmetrical wiggled radio jets and large radio lobes emerging from its radio core by ~ 80 kiloparsecs (kpc).
 The most accepted theory for this active galactic nuclei (AGN) activity, is the presence of a supermassive black hole.
-The mass of the black hole in NGC 6051 is estimated to be 9.57 ± 0.02 M_{⊙} based on the M_{BH} - M_{K} correlation.
+The mass of the black hole in NGC 6051 is estimated to be based on the M_{BH} - M_{K} correlation (a mapping from brightness of the observed black hole to the mass of objects observed by the Two Micron All Sky Survey in the K_{s}-band).

 According to the jet to counterjet brightness ratio, the central ~ 10 kpc jet region of NGC 6051 is potentially orientated closer to the plane of the sky.
 From the analysis of gradually steepening spectral index, the jets and lobes have an estimated lifetime of 160 million years old.
 This indicates the source of NGC 6051 is old.